jayaseelan-james/the-pragmatic-programmer/The Pragmatic Programmer.md

 Tip 41: Act Locally
 ```

-- Nest Allocations
+- Nest Allocations:
   - Deallocate resources in reverse order of allocation to avoid orphaning resources with references
     to each other.
   - Always allocate resources in the same order across your code to minimize the risk of deadlock.
 - Objects and Exceptions: Encapsulate resources in classes for auto-allocation and deallocation via
   constructors/destructors, aiding exception-safe cleanup.
-- Balancing and Exceptions
+- Balancing and Exceptions:
   - To ensure resource cleanup during exceptions, use variable scope or a try-finally block for
     controlled deallocation.
   - An Exception Antipattern: If resource allocation fails, deallocation in finally will act on an